beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 |  6 | The Blue Flame |    `T`    | `1d9000`  | Dissolves books stuck to your hands         |
 |  7 | The Palintir   |    `T`    | `1d10500` | No special power                            |
 |  8 | The Silmaril   |    `T`    | `1d12000` | No special power                            |

+Treasures are found randomly thoughout the dungeon.

+If the player picks up a treasure, it is transferred to their inventory and the room is marked as empty.

+Treasures sold or used for bribes are inaccessible for the remainder of the game.

 Treasure value is a random number between `1` and `treasure_num * 1500`
 used when selling to the vendors.